 The Trust offers various programs to individuals visiting the natural treasures of the Lakes Region, such as guided excursions on or accessed from its properties, including hikes and birding tours, informational kiosks, activity guides, trail maps, presentations to local organizations, and a newsletter called "The Legacy."
 The Castle in the Clouds Conservation Area Hiker Achievement Patch Program is an LRCT project designed to recognize hikers who have ascended the five major summits and hiked the 19 designated trails, totaling 30 miles.
-The 5,381-acre Castle in the Clouds Conservation Trust Explorer Patch Program is a project designed to encourage people to visit various LRCT conservation areas throughout the Lakes Region.
-LRCT also offers
+The 5,381-acre Castle in the Clouds Conservation Area is the largest property owned and stewarded by LRCT.
+The Lakes Region Conservation Trust Explorer Patch Program is a project designed to encourage people to visit various LRCT conservation areas throughout the Lakes Region.